 37. Nine prints of photograph or engraving, two mounted as cartes de visite, of J.P.
 Williams of Blaen-y-waen.

-41. Miscellaneous collection of fifty-seven photographic prints.
+41. Fifty-seven miscellaneous photographic prints.

 41/1.
 Fourteen prints, mostly duplicates of images found elsewhere in the Mathias collection.
 Duplicate images include: views of Cilgerran; views of gentry houses and other buildings.
 Less common images include: a family and a group portrait of three children; beached ships, possibly in the Teifi estuary below Cardigan.